zhihailiu/acme-json2pdf-transformer/README.md

 ## Purpose
 This is an example transformer used to demonstrate how to create a simple transformer based on [alfresco-transform-core](https://github.com/Alfresco/alfresco-transform-core).
 The code is based on [alfresco-helloworld-transformer-engine](https://github.com/Alfresco/alfresco-helloworld-transformer/tree/master/alfresco-helloworld-transformer-engine).
 It takes a json file and "transforms" to a pre-configured dummy pdf file.
-AKA this is not real transformation but a proof of concept of custom transform engine.
+AKA this is not real transformation but a proof of concept of custom transform engine starting in ACS 6.2+.

 ## Prerequisites
 * Java 11